department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/sprint-objectives/profile/sprints-1-10-Jan23-May23.md

 ~- **IF READY** Launch to 10% and monitor for a week~ ~- Launch to 25% pending no issues at 10% and monitor for a week.
 If there are issues at 10%, resolve those before increasing % for phased launch.~

-**BX Note: The following dev work would need to be completed in order to run QA tasks in Sprint 10.**

-BE / FE
+**Is backend/frontend work done at this point?
+If so, we are ready to move on to QA.**
+Things that need to be true for us to move on to QA:

+- All BE work is done.
+- All FE work is done.
-- Integration testing between FE and BE (Staging) #54771 (4 or less points)
+    - **BX: Only ticket left that I know of is: Integration testing between FE and BE (Staging) #54771 (4 or less points)**

-**BX: Ask FE/BE if there's any additional dev work or integration testing left in order to run QA tasks this sprint?**

-**BX: If dev work is completed and we are ready to run QA as a team, we need to create tickets for QA tasks for the sprint and should have all hands on deck (All Profile team: Product, Delivery, Design, Engineering) to complete this effort.**
+- Tom has validated that Lighthouse is connecting downstream to staging user data accordingly, so we're able to validate things on staging through QA.

+If anything is not done, move QA back a sprint.

+**Whole Team**

+- Run QA & create bug tickets
+  - Everyone on Profile team should be part of this (Product/Delivery/Design/Engineering).
-- Create QA tasks tickets for individual team members (BX: talk to team to figure this out, and refer to [PM ticket #54870](https://app.zenhub.com/workspaces/vft-59c95ae5fda7577a9b3184f8/issues/gh/department-of-veterans-affairs/va.gov-team/54870) that houses the QA spreadsheet Samara created before she left.
+- BX note: talk to team to figure this out, and refer to [PM ticket #54870](https://app.zenhub.com/workspaces/vft-59c95ae5fda7577a9b3184f8/issues/gh/department-of-veterans-affairs/va.gov-team/54870) that houses the QA spreadsheet Samara created before she left.
 Tom H. and Adam W. are both currently updating this spreadsheet in Sprint 9 to make sure we have all the correct test use cases captured in the there before we run QA as a whole team in Sprint 10.]

+**BE -- Tom**

+- If time, start on fixes from QA

 ### Notification preferences